sadiechi/research/README.md

 I thought this was a really interesting lesson and way to learn this concept as a class, although referring to the questions above I can be pretty camera shy so I probably wasn't the best for this activity haha..
 We could definitely draw this activity, as it wouldn't be a closed loop in my opinion with the amount of videos made.

+## Aug 26 class reflection:

+Today we did an inclass activity as a group using teamwork to compare the waterfall model to the agile model.
+In this lesson and previous lessons I understood that using a waterfall model is where an approach to a software developement project is done in linear steps, where there is a clear end goal.
+Waterfall model is still one of the most common approaches in developers, with a very logicial progression where each step must be completed before moving to the next.

+In the last Thursday sesion, we worked as a team with marshmallows to build the tallest tower.
+This can be linked to the concept of agile software development, where collaboration in a tean is essential to evolve and develop solutions to problems.
+Agile appeared to be more similar to a dot plot, where it has uncertainty but has success through smaller increments.

+The main goal was to understand what MVP was - this is the Minimum Viable Product in agile.
+It requires working from the top down, recognising users/consumers etc.

 ## My code (Scratch and dog years calculator)

 I uploaded two very small code I made based on some of the lessons tasks, I can't check if they actually uploaded properly because I work on a mac so hopefully it did.
 I found my scratch project super fun to make, it was really easy way to make an almost video game.
 This felt quite creative and fun to me as I got to redraw the sprite and background.
 The dog years calculator was also interesting to make as it was a more traditional way to code, and the first time I tried coding.
 I did attempt the other coding tasks but I chose to leave it for when Roman was in class because alot of us got stuck haha.

+---

 # Reflective Prompts